keboola/website/_solutions/solutions.md

     desc: Revenue reporting, inventory, basic reports for e-commerce, NPS, logistics, and warehouse management within two weeks!
   subheadline: industry
-- template: review
-  block: review
-  list:
-  - name: DYNAMIC PRICING
-    desc: Major EU retailer has used Keboola to integrate data, build metrics and data catalogues and invite external consultancy to collaborate on creation of dynamic pricing models that were deployed within weeks through the same infrastructure.
-  - name: LOGISTICS
-    desc: Major competitor to Tesco has used Keboola as a datahub and data analytics and automation system and is measuring and automating data in the whole chain from pickers in warehouse, customer response, planing delivery routes to multichannel marketing.
-Growing hundred percent faster then closest competitors.
-  - name: MULTICHANNEL MARKETING
-    desc: Major world shoe producer has been using Keboola to integrate all of the omnichannel data, created machine learning segmentations and orchestrates campaigns from Keboola to Silverpop, web and online advertising with reported over 20% increase in work efficiency.
-  - name: OUT OF STOCK REPORTS IN 7 DAYS
-    desc: Pietro Filipi has gone from bunch of odl IT systems to company wide out off stock reports in 7days!
-Increasing profitability by tens of percent!
-  - name: GOING BEYOND TRADITIONAL DWH - ENABLING CITIZEN USERS
-    desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing within two months. \n"
 - template: article-list-one-row
   block: article-list-one-row
   headline: Financials